janaiscoding/luxuria-hotel/README.md

 ```
 # Database setup - Follow this link https://vercel.com/docs/storage/vercel-postgres/quickstart
-# You will need a Vercel account, you will have to create the project in your dashboard, and create the SQL storage
+# You will need a Vercel account in order to create the project and the SQL storage

 # NextAuth.js Authentication setup will look like this
 NEXTAUTH_SECRET=yoursecret https://next-auth.js.org/configuration/options#nextauth_secret